gerstrong/Commander-Genius/readme.txt

 in future versions of CG, mail us ;-).

 - GAME PLAY -
 Before you play the game, you should take a look at the controls.
-Normally RAlt, Ctrl, Space and Enter are the action keys.
+Normally LAlt, Ctrl, Space and Enter are the action keys.
 You can also assign joystick buttons and axes to those actions.

 There are some keys, which cannot be changed and are part of the game